Nsfr750/pack/README.md

 ---

-Made with ❤️ by the Python Package Manager Team
+Made with ❤️ by Nsfr750
 ## Code Style

 This project uses: